EJKalmar/Data-Analysis/README.md

 This repository contains several data related portfolio projects.

-Projects include:
-1) Cyclistics Case Study
-2) OWID Covid Data Exploration
-3) Flights Database
-4) Nashville Housing Data Cleaning
+Select an invidual project to learn more about it and what skills were used.